Skip to content

 Jamie remains active in the case study community and since 2012 has served as a trustee (non-executive director) at The Case Centre, UK.
 He has judged and reviewed a number of international competitons and scholarships, including the Supply Chain category of the EFMD Global case awards.

-Since 2017, Jamie has held a Visiting Professorship in the Faculty of Logistics at Høgskolen i Molde, Norway, where he developed and teaches the elective postgraduate course Disaster Relief Operations, supported by MSF.
+Since 2017, Jamie has held a Visiting Professorship in the Faculty of Logistics at Høgskolen i Molde, Norway, where he developed and teaches the elective postgraduate course Disaster Relief Supply Chain supported by MSF.
 He held a post as a Visiting Fellow (Executive Education) at Alliance Manchester Business School at The University of Manchester where he taught Project Management.
-He is currently an external examiner for the supply chain programme at The University of Plymouth.
+He is currently an External Examiner at The The Adam Smith Business School, University of Glasgow and The University of Plymouth.

 Jamie has conducted various consultancy projects for local organisations including, process design and improvement with the NHS in South Yorkshire, process crisis planning with a pharmaceutical logistics provider in the East Midlands, and supply chain mapping with a disaster relief organisation in Europe.